jplattel/obsidian-query-language/README.md

 ## Can I use the OQL plugin with my own plugin?

 Yes!
 Right now that functionality is open for a bit.
-To use it:

-Check if the user has th `obsidian-query-language` plugin installed, the following should return the plugin in the console: `this.app.plugins.plugins['obsidian-query-language']`.
+To use it: Check if the user has the `obsidian-query-language` plugin installed.
+The following should return the plugin in the console: `this.app.plugins.plugins['obsidian-query-language']`.
 You can then use the search function, where the query is a string or object following the [Fuse interface](https://fusejs.io/api/query.html):

 ```typescript
 if ('obsidian-query-language' in this.app.plugins.plugins) {